top of page

 Across earlier works addressing ageing, intimacy, consumerism, and online selfhood, I return to moments of awkwardness, vulnerability, and uncertainty.
 Whether translating emotions through arbitrary algorithms or mimicking totems of the art market, I use humour and misalignment to expose the limits of systems that claim to measure success and value.

 My recent research includes cognitive and behavioural science (in particular how human understanding emerges through heuristics, embodiment, and uncertainty).
-My perspectives are informed by my former career as a data analyst; experiences of relocation; studies at a small, rural art and craft school; and family members who are plumbers, technicians, sewers, bakers, and accumulators of ordinary things.
+My perspectives are informed by experiences of relocation; studies at a small, rural art and craft school; my former career as a data analyst; and family members who are plumbers, technicians, sewers, bakers, and accumulators of ordinary things.

 CV